hoangbv15/proxmox-vzbackup-rclone/README.md

 Elapsed time:        3.6s
 ```

-You can do this over as many days as you need.
 Just make sure your backup storage has the room to hold everything.
 You can then do a restore like you normally would from the webui or using the vzdump cli.